Signature projects show the impact a Kiwanis

 TIP: A good question to ask when identifying a signature project: “What community activity or event is my club known for?”

-Resources are available at:
+Resources are available at: https://www.kiwanis.org/members/service-projects/signature-contest/

-An online contest submission form will now will be available for clubs to use when submitting their projects.
-Each club’s entry will be sent directly to KI.
-Staff at KI will send district submissions to the designated district contact for district leadership to select their Tier I and Tier II submissions to the 2020 Signature Project Contest.
+Staff at KI will send district submissions to the designated district contact for district leadership to select their Tier I and Tier II submissions to the Signature Project Contest.

 While the district determines how to select its club-level Tier I and Tier II submissions, the project should follow the criteria listed above.
 Once a district has selected its representative club-level signature projects, a district designate can complete the online submission form.